mmoollllee/bedrock/README.md

   </a>
 </p>

-<p align="center">WordPress boilerplate with Composer, easier configuration, and an improved folder structure</p>
+<p align="center">WordPress boilerplate with Composer, easier configuration, and an improved folder structure, ready for setup with Laravel Herd App</p>

 <p align="center">
   <a href="https://roots.io/bedrock/">Website</a> &nbsp;&nbsp; <a href="https://roots.io/bedrock/docs/installation/">Documentation</a> &nbsp;&nbsp; <a href="https://github.com/roots/bedrock/releases">Releases</a> &nbsp;&nbsp; <a href="https://discourse.roots.io/">Community</a>